 - Load it from the list above.

-- Make a list of everything you need to complete the bag.
+- Make a checklist of everything you need to complete the bag.

 Bonus – Assign a diaper bag buddy to help you keep track of the bag!